raspberrypilearning/flappy-astronaut/en/step_13.md

 		sense.set_pixel(x, y, BLUE)
 	```
 --- /hint --- --- hint ---
-- You can now use conditional selection to detect particular directions and change a coordinate.
+- You can now use conditional selection to detect particular directions and change a coordinate in response.
 For instance:
   ```python
   def draw_astronaut(event):
 	  global y